-Monthly premiums for dental coverage will increase for spouses and children effective January 1, 2006; HPRS will continue to pay the full premium to cover retirees.
-HPRS will continue to reimburse the full Medicare Part B monthly premium, which is \$88.50 for 2006.
+2006: Monthly premiums for dental coverage increased for spouses and children effective January 1, 2006; HPRS continued to pay the full premium to cover retirees.
+HPRS will continue to reimburse the full Medicare Part B monthly premium, which was \$88.50 for 2006.